Author: Albenzio Cirillo, February 16, 2019

 These properties make Snap4City a platform adoptable also by the Industry 4.0.

-Especially because of its Application Builder, the tool for creating IOT Snap4City Applications.
-The Application Builder allows to create processes in containers, based on NodeRED App.
+Especially because of its IOT Application Builder, the tool for creating IOT Applications.
+The IOT Application Builder allows to create processes in containers, based on NodeRED App.
 The IOT Applications can read and act on IOT devices, exploit MicroServices, external services and the application is fully created by composing NodeRED Blocks.

 Building a Datacenter Energy Consumption, by collecting on cloud massive data from all IOT devices, is the first step towards optimisation in the future industries.
 Nevertheless, it is still adoptable even for your small project.